BestTimesToVisit.com Logo

 Frequently Asked Questions

-I'm thinking of island hopping.
-What's the most efficient way to get between the islands?
+I'm planning to island-hop.
+What's the most efficient and enjoyable way to get between the Canary Islands?

-For inter-island travel, the ferries are your best bet and offer a more scenic experience than flying.
-Companies like Fred.
-Olsen Express and Naviera Armas run frequent services, especially between the larger islands like Tenerife, Gran Canaria, Lanzarote, and Fuerteventura.
-Book your tickets in advance, especially if you're traveling with a car, to secure your spot and potentially a better price.
+For inter-island travel, the ferries are your best friend and offer a much more scenic experience than flying.
+Companies like Fred Olsen and Naviera Armas run frequent services, especially between the larger islands like Tenerife, Gran Canaria, Lanzarote, and Fuerteventura.
+Booking a day or two in advance is usually wise, especially if you're traveling during a holiday period.

 How many days do you need in Canary Islands, Spain?